martin-ev/Who-feeds-the-world/index.md

 ### Which features are the most influential features on the Gross Domestic Product?

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Using a **knowledge** based method as well as a more **technical**,  data analysis algorithm, we were able to select specific features.
 However, as we expect the most influential goods to not only have high correlation with GDP, but to also be globally relevant in production volume, we narrowed down our possible choice of features.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; We find that the goods that most influenced the GDP are **soybeans, tomatoes, maize, wheat, cattle, live animals and pigs** amongst others.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; It is an interesting result that is easily understandable.
-Take **soybeans** for example.
-This crop is one of the **most produced** worldwide.
-The main exporters are the US, Brasil and Argentina and the main importer is China.
-Around **330 millions tonnes** of soybeans was produced in 2018.
-It is vastly used to **feed animals**.
-It is thus coherent to see such an important good be selected by our model.
-We also see that wheat, oats, cattle live and pigs are present.
-This again is easily understandable.
-It is sufficient to look at our **eating habit** to convince ourself that those goods plays an important role in GDP.
+With all of this, our model managed to pick out some features that could optimize GDP.

 Below is the full list of the selected features, sorted by order of importance attributed by the model:

 - Maize, green Food export quantities tonnes
 - Tomatoes Food import quantities tonnes